mikavilpas/blink-ripgrep.nvim/README.md

 > [!NOTE]
 >
 > A project root is considered to be the nearest ancestor directory containing a
 > `.git` directory.
-If none can be found, neovim's current working directory is
+If none can be found, Neovim's current working directory is
 > used.

 ![blink-ripgrep search with a context preview](./demo/screenshot.png)